j3ffyang/instguid/README.md

 Linux xwindow mouse setting
 	xset mouse 8 2	# mouse pointer acceleration

-Linux swap file
-	#dd if=/dev/zero of=/swapfile bs=1024 count=65536
-	mkswap /swapfile 65536
-	sync
-	swapon /swapfile

-	swap should be equal to twice your computer's RAM, or 32MB, whichever amount is larger, but no larger than 2GB.

-	# To create a swap partition
-	mkswap /dev/hdb2
-	swapon /dev/hdb2
-	add the following in /etc/fstab
-		/dev/hdb2	swap	swap	defaults	0 0
-	# to verify -> cat /proc/swaps

-	# To create a swap file
-	dd if=/dev/zero of=/swapfile bs=1024 count=65536
-	mkswap /swapfile
-	swapon /swapfile
-	add the following in /etc/fstab
-		/swapfile	swap	swap	defaults	0 0

-	# to remove a swap space
-	swapoff /dev/hdb2
-	remove its entry in /etc/fstab
-	then umount, remove the filesystem or file

 linux disk quota
 	create a partition, such /dev/hda7 = /home